 - Confirm the code installation: the tracker icon should now be visible on ALL pages of your website, including the mobile version.
 If the tracker icon does not show up on the mobile version of your website, you may need to manually place the same (important!) visitor tracker code in the header of your mobile website template.

-- If you need an hidden tracker, you can enable an invisible visitor tracking option after you have confirmed that the tracker is properly installed.
+- If you need a hidden tracker, using the “Tracker Icon Position” menu set the option to “Header Script”.
+After that, you can enable an invisible visitor tracking option once you confirm that the tracker shows up on all pages.

 Alternative Visitor Tracker setup: Using TraceMyIP without a WordPress plugin